 If you’re looking for foods that are high in B12, here’s a great graphic for reference:

-All of our Spring 9Health Fair locations will be offering this free test to participants who purchase any of our other affordable screenings.
+All of our Fall 9Health Fair locations will be offering this free test to participants who purchase any of our other affordable screenings.
 We encourage you take advantage of this new, free screening so that you have a full understanding of your overall health.